fadh1l/fadh1l.github.io/README.md

 # Personal portfolio

-A personal portfolio I made with the help of some pre made css styles form html5up
+A personal portfolio I made with the help of some pre made css styles from html5up